JessWinn/Houndshark-Mitogenomics/README.md

 # Bioinformatics pipeline of Winn et al. (2022) - Triakid Mitophlyogenomics
-***[Simo: I am struggling to follow your workflow.
-May you please name your scripts appropriately i.e STEP-1_XXXX, STEP-2_XXX?]***

 ## STEP 1: Quality Control of Ion GeneStudio™ S5 data

-***[Simo: How was quality control carried out?
-Provide a brief description of how the (1) sequence quality was checked, (2) low quality bases were trimmed and (3) adapters contamination was checked and removed.]***

-1. Check quality of the sequence in FastQC (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+1. Check sequence quality in FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 2. Trim adaptors and poor-quality bases (phred score below 16) and remove reads shorter than 25 base pairs (bp) with Torrent Suite Software 5.16.

 ## STEP 2: Mitogenome assemblies

-***[Simo: Please add a guideline for the graphical front end software and code for command line interphase software for the different assembly approaches you used]***

 ### STEP 2.1: reference-based assembly

-Align raw reads to the Mustelus mustelus mitogenome (NC_039629.1) using the Geneious read mapper with medium sensitivity settings and five iterations in Geneious Prime (version 2019.1.3).
+Align raw reads to the _Mustelus mustelus_ mitogenome (NC_039629.1) using the Geneious read mapper with medium sensitivity settings and five iterations in Geneious Prime (version 2019.1.3).

 ### STEP 2.2: baited assembly

 1. Extract reads that mapped to the reference genome in bam format.
 2. Feed the reads into a de novo pipeline in SPAdes version 3.15 with the input set for unpaired Ion Torrent reads with 8 threads, kmers 21,33,55,77,99,127, the careful option to reduce the number of mismatches and short indels and all other parameters left as default.
 EXAMPLE - Mustelus palumbes